nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

 And I'm done!

-Now I can type `npm run js` into my console and I write amazing ecmascript 6 compliant code like this[^4]:
+Now I can type `npm run js` into my console and write amazing ecmascript 6 compliant code like this[^4]:

 {% highlight javascript %}